 - Request the senior’s help with a simple, repetitive task, such as folding towels or sorting nuts/bolts or coins.

 For a longer term, preventative solution, talk with the individual’s doctor for advice.
 This should include a review of all medications for potential side effects, as well as an evaluation for depression and pain management if appropriate.
 It is also helpful to review the notes you have taken in your journal; consider modifying the home environment or daily routine accordingly.

-Explore options for dementia care in Atlanta by speaking with the professionals at Atlanta Home Care Partners.
+Explore options for dementia and Alzheimer’s care in Atlanta by speaking with the professionals at Atlanta Home Care Partners.
 Fully trained and experienced in creative, effective dementia care methods, our care team is available for as much or as little assistance as needed, with specialized expertise in soothing and effectively managing challenging behaviors and emotions.
 Call us at (404) 228-0103 to learn more about our personal care in Decatur and see our full service area.